Sensor Fusion Software in Self Driving Cars: A Binmile Study

 Sensors enable autonomous driving by providing real-time data on the environment around the vehicle.
 The self-driving car algorithm can then use this data to decide how to safely navigate the environment.

-In order for a vehicle to perceive its surroundings, it needs cameras, radar, ultrasonics, and LiDAR sensors.
+For a vehicle to perceive its surroundings, it needs cameras, radar, ultrasonics, and LiDAR sensors.
 Almost all of them use the time-of-flight principle, except for cameras.
 Sensors, such as cameras, RADAR, and LiDAR, are used to detect obstacles, recognize traffic signals, identify lane markings, and monitor the speed and direction of traffic.

 The data from these sensors is combined with information from GPS, maps, and other sources to provide the autonomous vehicle with an understanding of its surroundings and the ability to safely drive itself.